 Volunteer and Teach

 What skills do you have?
 Choose one and then offer to reach out to a professional group and offer your services to the group.
-The Great Careers Groups& BENG is one such organization that offers a plethora of events throughout each month.
+The Great Careers Network& BENG is one such organization that offers a plethora of events throughout each month.

 Instead of looking for people to come to help you network or find a job, flip the dynamic, and ask yourself: “What do I have to offer others?
 How can I help?”